 Select references as you would for any job application, choosing people who know you and can speak well of your abilities.
 Let them know you are starting a credential file and explain specifically what you would like them to submit.
 (If you need a letter of reference as opposed to an evaluation, say so.
 If you would like both, let them know).
-Be sure and provide them with reference forms that you can request from the Office of Career Services.
+Be sure and provide them with reference forms that you can request from the Office of Career and Personal Development.
 Once completed, letters should be sent:

 Green Mountain College

 How do I request that my credentials be sent to an employer?